giangnt55/giangnt55/README.md

 ### ✨&nbsp; About Me

-I'm a junior .Net Developer and maybe also a Go Developer (but I do not touch it for months🥲).
+I'm a .Net Developer and maybe also a Go Developer (but I do not touch it for months🥲).

 <h3>Things I code with</h3>
 <p>